 Monitoring and tracking

-The school measures and assesses the impact of the programme by collecting and analysing feedback (both formal and informal) from students, parents/carers, teachers, employers and other external contributors to the programme such as Connexions, Make Happen and Higher Education providers.
+The school measures and assesses the impact of the programme by collecting and analysing feedback (both formal and informal) from students, parents/carers, teachers, employers and other external contributors to the programme such as our Enterprise Advisor, Connexions, Make Happen and Higher Education providers.
 Destination information of students is also collected at the end of GCSE and A level courses and analysed to inform the planning of the programme.
 Alongside this, the school utilises the analysis features of Unifrog to monitor and track student engagement and participation in careers related activities.